daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

 Switching to another deployment environment (blue/green) should not be automatic when deploying to an existing server environment.
 This should be performed from the server environment status area, allowing the user to test the new copy before activating it.

-There should be an ability to unbind Pond project from a droplet and start the deployment over - to another server, etc..
+There should be an ability to unbind Pond project from a droplet and start the deployment over - to another server, etc.

+The only case when Pond deployer removes files from the server is when we deploy a plugin.
+The plugin's directory is removed from the server before it's replaced from the archive.

+### .pondignore

+.pondignore is a text file with patterns for excluding from the deployment archives.
+One pattern per line.
+Allows comments starting with #

 ## Deploying themes